MishraShardendu22/Important-Information/Kubernetes.md

 - By default, on systems that don’t have Docker as a container runtime, Minikube uses **VirtualBox** to create a VM that runs the Kubernetes cluster inside it.
 This way, it simulates a real Kubernetes cluster, but locally on your machine.

-In your case, since **VirtualBox requires virtualization** (VT-x/AMD-V) to be enabled in your BIOS, Minikube failed to create the VM using VirtualBox.

 ### 2. **What is Minikube?**